Dr Laura Robinson

 OVERVIEW

 Dr Laura Robinson is a Senior Lecturer in Dance at the University of East London.
-She currently teaches arts/event management, employability and cultural policy on the BA (Hons) Dance: Urban Practice, as well as supporting students in their Dissertations.
+She currently teaches arts/event management, employability and cultural policy on the BA (Hons) Dance course, as well as supporting students in their dissertations.
 She is also the Programme Leader of the MA Dance Producing and Management at London Studio Centre.

 Alongside her academic career, Laura was the National Development Manager for the Exercise Movement and Dance Partnership, the National Governing Body of Dance Fitness, and worked with Independence as the Dare2Dance Project Manager.